martinlingstuyl/sp-dev-fx-controls-react/README.md

 # SharePoint Framework React Controls

+> This package is a fork of the @pnp/spfx-controls-react package, created to use certain features that were not yet released.

 This is a open source library that shares a set of reusable React control that can be used in your SharePoint Framework solutions.

 > If you are looking for web part property controls, please check following repository for those - [https://github.com/pnp/sp-dev-fx-property-controls](https://github.com/pnp/sp-dev-fx-property-controls)